babelfish-for-postgresql/babelfish_project_website/_usage/handling-tsql.md

 ### Temporary tables in action

-PostgreSQL as well as Babelfish / MS SQL support the concept of a temporary table.
+PostgreSQL as well as Babelfish / Microsoft SQL Server support the concept of a temporary table.
 However, there are some major differences.
 To show how this works, we first create a standard table: